zanata/repo-sync/README.md

         "key": "Zanata instance's api key",
-        "options": "General options that will apply whenever invoking the zanata client (any command)", "options_push": "Options that will be applied when the zanata client's push command is invoked", "options_pull": "Options that will be applied when the zanata client's pull command is invoked" },
+        "options": "General options that will apply whenever invoking the zanata client (any command)", "options_push": "Options that will be applied when the zanata client's push command is invoked", "options_pull": "Options that will be applied when the zanata client's pull command is invoked", "pre_push": "(Optional) Command to run before pushing to Zanata. (i.e. to generate sources for instance.)"
+    },
     "vc": {
         "type": "git (Currently only git is supported, more may come in the future)",